isha09-code/CureGen/README.md

 # CureGen

-Specially build to make medical system more advance and easy to use plus time saving.
+Specially build to make medical system more advance and easy to use.